jhlywa/chess.js/README.md

     // -> [{ color: 'w', from: 'a2', to: 'a3',
              flags: 'n', piece: 'p', san 'a3' },
              # a captured key is included when the move is a capture
+             # a promotion key is included when the move is a promotion
            ...
            ]